Botvin LifeSkills Training Middle School Program

 Population:

-• Status — Participants were in seventh grade.
+- Status — Participants were in 6–8th grade.

-Location/Institution: 36 rural schools in 22 contiguous counties in a Midwestern state
+Location/Institution: Thirty-six rural schools in twenty-two contiguous counties in a Midwestern state

-This study evaluated the substance initiation effects of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program], combining family and school-based competency-training intervention components in middle schools.
-Thirty-six rural schools were randomly assigned to 1 of 3 conditions: (a) the classroom-based Life Skills Training (LST) and the Strengthening Families Program: For Parents and Children 10–14, (b) LST only, or (c) a control condition.
-Measures included a questionnaire for self-reported alcohol, cigarettes, and marijuana use, and several cognitive, attitudinal, and personality variables.
+The purpose of the study was to evaluate the substance initiation effects of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program], combining family and school-based competency-training intervention components in middle schools.
+Participant schools were randomly assigned to 1 of 3 conditions: (a) the classroom-based LST and the Strengthening Families Program: For Parents and Children 10–14, (b) LST only, or (c) a control condition.
+Measures utilized include a questionnaire for self-reported alcohol, cigarettes, and marijuana use, as well as several cognitive, attitudinal, and personality variables, and the Substance Initiation Index (SII).
 Saliva samples were also collected using a variant of the "bogus pipeline" procedure.
-Results indicated that students who received both the combined and LST-only interventions showed significant effects on substance and marijuana initiation.
-Limitations include generalizability and using self-report measures.
+Results indicate that students who received both the combined and LST-only interventions showed significant effects on substance and marijuana initiation.
+Limitations include lack of generalizability due to racial demographic, reductions in the sample size over the course of the study, and use of self-report measures.

 Length of controlled postintervention follow-up: 1 year.